aptech/docs/docs/CR-impute.rst

           :widths: auto

         * - *iCtl.numberSeries*
           - Scalar, number of series to be imputed.
+Multiple series only valid for Nx1 *x* vector.
 Default = 1.
         * - *iCtl.numberDonors*
           - Scalar, number of donors to be considered  for PMM and LRD methods if *dMax* member is set to zero.
 If the *dMax* member is nonzero the *numberDonors* member will be used to determine candidate donors only if no potential donors meet the maximum distance criteria.
 Default = 5.
         * - *iCtl.dMax*
           - Scalar, maximum distance cutoff to be used to determine candidate donors.
 If set to zero, the *numberDonors* member will be used to determine candidate donors.
 If non-zero and *adaptiveDmax* is set to one, the *numberDonors* member will be used to determine candidate donors only if no donor meet the maximum distance criteria.
 Default = 0.
         * - *iCtl.matchingType*